Outlook VB.NET addin code samples

 Here you can find an array of HowTo examples that address the most popular aspects of Outlook add-in development in Visual Studio.
-They demonstrate the following aspects of development for Outlook 2016, 2013, 2010, 2007 and lower:
+They demonstrate the following aspects of Outlook development:

 And here are VB.NET examples for other applications of the Microsoft Office suite:

 This VB.NET Outlook plugin is described in Add-in Express for Office and .NET tutorial: How to build an Outlook COM add-in.
 From this example you will learn how to:

 How to customize Outlook Ribbon and command bars in a single add-in

 VB.NET add-in for Outlook 2019 - 2000 demonstrates how to create custom ribbon tabs

 and commandbars in a single add-in with one code base.
 You can find the full details about this